 Maybe You Will Remember

 What happened to Rosemary’s mother?
 (From the back of Scary Stories 3: More Tales to Chill Your Bones)

-The staff at the hotel was asked to keep Rosemary in the dark, and make her think she was at the wrong hotel.
+The staff at the hotel was asked to keep Rosemary in the dark and make her think she was at the wrong hotel.
 However, when she insisted that they take her to room 505, it was completely different, and her mother was nowhere to be found.
-The staff were told that they’d be fired if they were to let the secret out.
+The staff was told that they’d be fired if they were to let the secret out.

 To avoid city-wide panic, the death was not reported by the police or the newspapers.
 It was as if Rosemary’s mother and her room never existed.

 A vampire is, by definition, a re-animated corpse who sucks blood from the living to survive.
 They are thought to be warded off by certain things such as garlic and silver, and they are told to only be killable by cremation or a stake through the heart.
 They are also told to be able to transform into a bat.

 People, as far as we know, have always believed in some form of vampire, as well as the significance of blood.
 The ancient Babylonians, Chinese, Egyptians, Greeks, and Romans all believed in vampires, and the Jewish Talmud tells of Lilith, who was turned into a monster that preyed on men and children.